 I’ve learned over the years as a parent that sometimes, a simple change to the way we serve a food is all it takes to get the kids interested.
-And these Smoothie Bowls are a super fun way to serve a smoothie—and the kids can DIY the toppings!
+And this berry Smoothie Bowl is a super fun way to serve a smoothie—and the kids can DIY the toppings!
 Try it for breakfast or snack.

-I am always looking for snacks that are quick, easy, and that my kids like and while we have our stash of store-bought options always at the ready, I love mixing in some homemade options.
-This Smoothie Bowl has been such a hit with my two little kids (who are 2 and 5 as I’m writing this), especially since they love to add the toppings themselves.
+I am always looking for snacks that are quick, easy, and that my kids like and while we have our stash of store-bought snacks for kids always at the ready, I love mixing in some homemade options.
+This berry Smoothie Bowl has been such a hit with my two little kids (who are 2 and 5 as I’m writing this), especially since they love to add the toppings themselves.

 What’s a Smoothie Bowl?